Reading Arts Membership

 Classical Music Alive in Reading is back!
 And as always, delighted to present orchestras, conductors, ensembles and soloists of the highest calibre at both The Hexagon and The Concert Hall.

 At The Hexagon, our Resident Orchestra, the Royal Philharmonic Orchestra, will again present three fantastic concerts with the highest quality of music-making.
-The Concert Hall hosts a varied programme including The Brodsky Quartet with the phenomenal Baritone, Sir Willard White, pianist, Jeneba Kanneh-Mason, trumpeter, Tine Thing Helseth, the European Union Chamber Orchestra, The Sixteen, Galliard Ensemble and Red Priest and some percussion brilliance from O Duo.
+The Concert Hall hosts a varied programme including The Brodsky Quartet, Jeneba Kanneh-Mason, trumpeter, Tine Thing Helseth, the European Union Chamber Orchestra, The Sixteen, Galliard Ensemble and Red Priest and some percussion brilliance from O Duo.

 We will have a treat for the young music fans too when our family concert Noisy Kids returns in February.
 This out-of-this world concert for the whole family is packed full of music inspired by space.